A Message from Governor Youngkin

 Maintaining baseload generation from sources like natural gas and nuclear is crucial for ensuring reliable, around-the-clock power supply as renewable integration increases.
 The plan expresses concern about the Virginia Clean Economy Act's mandated retirement of natural gas plants by 2045-2050 and recommends exploring alternative baseload technologies or utility-scale energy storage solutions.

-Ensuring a consistent and dependable supply of electricity to meet the energy demands of a growing Virginia.
+Ensuring a consistent and dependable energy supply is essential to meet the demands of a growing Virginia.

 Leveraging innovation and competition to drive lower energy costs for Virginians.